krysha133/Ripple-Case-Study/README.md

 # Ripple-Case-Study
-A brief introduction and overview of Ripple
+A brief introduction and overview of the company Ripple